Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-Wang et al. \cite{wang2021hierarchical} aimed to address the challenges of stock trend forecasting due to non-smooth dynamics and complex market dependencies.
-They proposed a new Hierarchical Adaptive Temporal-Relational Network (HATR) to describe and predict the evolution of stocks in 2021.
-The HATR progressively captures short- and long-term transition characteristics from multi-scale local combinations of stock trading series by superimposing expanding causal convolutions and gating paths.
-This model is similar to their previous work, where they presented a dual attention mechanism with a Hawkes process and target-specific queries, which helps to detect significant time points and scales conditional on individual stock characteristics.
-In order to uncover latent interdependencies among stocks, they also created a multi-graph interaction module that combines previous domain knowledge with data-driven adaptive learning.\\
+In an effort to tackle the difficulties of stock trend forecasting caused by non-smooth dynamics and complex market dependencies, Wang et al. \cite{wang2021hierarchical} introduced a new Hierarchical Adaptive Temporal-Relational Network (HATR) for describing and predicting the evolution of stocks in 2021.
+The HATR model captures both short-term and long-term transition characteristics from multi-scale local combinations of stock trading series through the use of expanding causal convolutions and gating paths.
+This model builds upon their previous work, in which they utilized a dual attention mechanism with a Hawkes process and target-specific queries to detect key time points and scales based on individual stock characteristics.
+Additionally, to uncover hidden interdependencies among stocks, the authors incorporated a multi-graph interaction module that combines prior domain knowledge with data-driven adaptive learning.